segeda/cnb-exchange-rate.adresa.workers.dev/README.md

-# ČNB Exchange Rate
+# ČNB Exchange Rates

-Transcribe ČNB Exchange Rate from XML to JSON
+ČNB Exchange Rates in XML, TXT or JSON

 `index.js` is the content of the Workers script.